timfulmer/bigdatahowto/README.md

 GET request to `http://bigdatahowto.info/bd/job/<identifier>`.
 For this demo we will skip job monitoring.

-We clear the text field for a bit of immediate user feedback, and after a bit the newly added word is displayed.
+We clear the text field for a bit of immediate user feedback, and after a slight delay for the server to process, the newly added word is displayed.

 ##Latest